grindlemire/graft/README.md

 ### Define Nodes

-Each node is typically its own package with an `init()` function that registers it.
-The `Node[T]` type parameter specifies the output type:
+Each node is typically its own package with an `init()` that registers it:

 ```go
 // nodes/config/config.go